tmaquaponics/tmaquaponics.github.io/_posts/2025-02-08-molly-fish.md

 ### Diet

 Mollies are omnivores.
 They will eat anything and everything you throw at them - from plants, frozen food, flakes, pellets, everything !
-In fact, they will destroy your delicat plantes as they constantly munch on and look for food throughout the day.
+In fact, they will destroy your delicate plants as they constantly munch on and look for food throughout the day.
 For this reason, if you want to keep them in a planted tank, previledge plants with a thick body structure, keep their number low and feed them regularly.

 For optimal health and alertness, you should give your mollies a varied diet.
 The best food is a comnbination of live worms, mosquito larvae, scuds or daphnia, and steamed or slightly boiled vegetables like beans or cucumbers.
 But honestly, you can give them any fish food you have.